igemsoftware/NYC_Software_2011/misc Registry Scripts/README.txt

 updater.py	sorts through parts list to build list of only Available Parts

-Most of the scripts take arguments from the command line (i.e. python checkXMP.py <part ID>) - look at the code to see usage for each script
+Most of the scripts take arguments from the command line (i.e. python checkXMP.py <part ID>) - look at the code to see usage guidelines.